standardrhyme/stegsecure/README.md

 # stegsecure

-stegSecure is a software that runs alongside existing antivirus solutions to detect LSB-steganography images among new user files.
+stegSecure is a software that runs alongside existing antivirus solutions to intercept new user files upon download, scans the images for
+LSB-steganography, and santizes them of hidden information.

 ## How to Run
 #### Step 1: Clone Git Repository
 Clone the following git repository with `git clone https://github.com/standardrhyme/stegsecure`.

-#### Step 2:
+#### Step 2: Begin stegSecure
+Change the current directory into the recently cloned `stegsecure` folder.
+Start stegSecure with `go run main.go`.

-#### Step 3:
+#### Step 3: Download an image
+Download an image from an Internet browser.

-## Screenshot
+## Screenshots

 ## Workflow